Nicolas-Schmidt/partiesAL/README.md

 This package provides two related datasets.
-The first one, called **`parties`**, is a dataset where the unit of analysis is the political party in each year in the congress of 21 Latin American countries from 1925 to 2020.
-The second dataset (**`parties2`**) is an aggregation of these data, compiled into a unit that becomes country-year
+The first one, called **`parties`**, is a dataset where the unit of analysis is the political party in each year in the congress for 21 countries of the Americas (20 Latin American countries plus the United States) in the period from 1925 to 2019.
+The second dataset (**`parties2`**) is an aggregation of this data, compiled into a unit that becomes country-year.
+This second database provides an additional set of systemic variables such as the effective number of parties in each chamber of the congress.

 The countries included in the database are: